 Sports in Jamaica have always been a way of life for Jamaicans.

-In the competitive world, the success of Jamaican athletes is often described as athletes with big heart and the will to win.
-Therefore, when you add the international fame and fortune that goes hand in hand with the athletes’ success, Jamaican athletes are looking to take advantage of their once in a lifetime opportunity.
+The success of Jamaican athletes is often described as athletes with a big heart and the will to win.
+There is international fame and fortune that goes hand in hand with the athletes’ success.
+The Jamaican athletes are looking to take advantage of their once-in-a-lifetime opportunity.
 The country’s motto says, “Wi likkle but wi tala wah (we are small but we are strong).”
-As a result, you take the embedded confidence level of the athletes and combine it with their economic circumstances plus Jamaica’s rich history and you are looking at an island that believes they can conqueror the world.
+The embedded confidence level of these athletes combined with their economic circumstances could be the reason for success.
+Jamaica has a rich history when it comes to sports.
+As a result, these athletes believe they can conquer the world.
 Jamaica plays many sports such as cricket, football (soccer), track and fields, netball, basketball, rugby, tennis, golf and boxing.

 Cricket in Jamaica

 Cricket is one of the leading sports in Jamaica and the West Indies.
-The sport was introduce to the West Indies from Colonial days under British rule.
-Cricket is similar to baseball in terms of what is needed to play the game such as a bat and a ball but the rules are quite different.
+The sport was introduced to the West Indies from Colonial days under British rule.
+Cricket is similar to baseball in terms of what is needed to play the game.
+However, the rules are quite different.
 Cricket was once the number one dominant pass time sports played, watched and debated across Jamaica and the West Indies.
-Today cricket must share the spotlight with other sport that are attracting the generation of the 21st century such as golf, football (soccer), basketball and tennis.
+Today cricket must share the spotlight with other sports.
+These sports include golf, football (soccer), basketball and tennis.

 Cricket is played internationally by both men and women.
 Some of the more famous men cricketers from Jamaica include George Headley, Courtney Walsh, Wavell Hinds and Chris Gayle.
 Some of the West Indies most famous players include Sir Garfield Sobers, Sir Viv Richards and Brian Lara.
-Sabina Park in Kingston, Jamaica remained one of the better known cricket ground in the world of cricket.
+Sabina Park in Kingston, Jamaica remained one of the better-known cricket grounds in the world of cricket.

-In Jamaica, especially in the country areas away from the city children can be seen playing cricket using a bat made from the stem of a coconut tree branch and a young green sour grapefruit or young orange for the ball as they are still harden.
+In Jamaica, especially in the country areas away from the city, children can be seen playing cricket.
+They use branches from a coconut tree as a bat and a young green sour grapefruit or young orange for the ball.
 The love children have for the game of cricket has brought out their creativity when you are less privilege.
 However, in the city areas, you can enjoy a cricket match with players using official bats and balls and playing on a cricket field.
 The European visitors to Jamaica and many other countries enjoys cricket as their local game.
-Cricket is not widely recognized in the United States but it is played mostly by immigrants living in the country.
+Cricket is not widely recognized in the United States, but it is played mostly by immigrants living in the country.

 Jamaican Football (soccer)

 Football is very popular in Jamaica.
 The game is played all around the island.
-As you travel to different parishes, you will see people playing on the streets, on the beaches, in the parks, in the school leagues and on a professional level.
-As a proud country with dominating aspirations, the next and ultimate goal for Jamaica’s professional football team is to keep improving in order to win the FIFA (Federal International Football Association) World Cup championship.
-The professional team was on track in 1998 as they became the first English speaking country from the Caribbean to qualify for the world cup final in France.
+As you travel to different parishes, you will see people playing on the streets.
+Also playing on the beaches, in the parks, in the school leagues, and on a professional level.
+They aspire to dominate the sports world and take it to the next level.
+The ultimate goal for Jamaica’s professional football team is to keep improving.
+That would be them qualifier to win the FIFA (Federal International Football Association) World Cup championship.
+They were the first English-speaking country from the Caribbean to qualifier for the World Cup.
+This was done back in 1998.
 At the world cup, they lost two of their three games and had a 2-1 victory over Japan.
-The love for football in Jamaica should remain strong, it has being a part of the culture since the later 19th century.
+The love for football in Jamaica should remain strong.
+It has been a part of the culture since the late 19th century.

 Track & Field

-Over the years, Jamaican athletes have had major success in Track & Fields.
+Over the years, Sports in Jamaica, have had major success in Track & Fields.
 Some have said it’s a natural part of the athletes genetics or so they think.
-One of Jamaica’s singers of the past “Lincoln Sugar Minott” had a song called Sufferers Choice where he describe certain living conditions and another singer “Bob Marley” in the song Talking Bluessaid “cold ground was my bed last night and rock was my pillow.”
-Many of Jamaican athletes way of life and circumstances are the driving forces behind their success as describe in the songs.
-Athletes are bless with god given physical talent to achieve certain level of success but to be the best requires practice, determination and the willingness to master your craft.
+One of Jamaica’s singers of the past “Lincoln Sugar Minott” had a song called Sufferers Choice where he describes certain living conditions and another singer “Bob Marley” in the song Talking Blues said “cold ground was my bed last night and rock was my pillow.”
+Many of Jamaican athletes’ way of life and circumstances are the driving forces behind their success as describe in the songs.
+Athletes are blessing with God given physical talent to achieve certain level of success but to be the best requires practice, determination and the willingness to master your craft.

 Jamaica continued there winning ways by winning medals in Commonwealth Games and Olympic Games in the 1950s, 1960s, 1970s, 1980s, 1990s right up to 2008 Olympic in Beijing.
 Jamaica is preparing to keep the rich winning tradition in London 2012 Olympic.
 During those past decades, some great athletes rose to the winning occasion for Jamaica, athletes such as Donald Quarrie, Merlene Ottey, who holds the record for the most Olympic appearance at seven and have being called “Queen of the Track.”
 Veronica Campbell-Brown, Asafa Powell , Usain Bolt world record and Olympic record holder in the 100 m and 200 m., along with many more athletes.